Creating an experience

 To learn more about this important step in your workflow, check out our topic on understanding users and needs.

-Understanding page navigation
+Understanding page navigation and app shells

+Your page navigation is determined by the app shell you select.
 Workspace generally offers two options for page navigation: breadcrumbs and tabs.
-Your page navigation is determined by the app shell you select.

 Workspace navigation can't be easily changed once you start implementation.